webandras/static-site-express/README.md

   command = "npm run build"
 ````

 The base path, the build command, and the publish directory.
-You can keep those settings.
+You can keep those settings unchanged.

 In the `_headers` file you can specify the HTTP headers and set Content Security Policy (CSP) rules for the Netlify server.
 Currently, CSP rules are not set.
-I recommend you the [CSP Evaluator by Google](https://csp-evaluator.withgoogle.com/).
+I recommend the [CSP Evaluator by Google](https://csp-evaluator.withgoogle.com/) for testing.

 The `_redirects` file is currently empty.
 When you have a custom domain, you can make a redirect from *.netlify.com* to your custom domain.